navytux/pygolang/README.rst

    GPython is optional and the rest of Pygolang can be used from under standard Python too.
    However without gevent integration `go` spawns full - not lightweight - OS thread.
+   GPython can be also used with threads - not gevent - runtime.
+Please see `GPython options`_ for details.

 Goroutines and channels